jzuhone/pyxsim/doc/source/source_models.rst

 Thermal Spectra
 +++++++++++++++

-For thermal plasmas, pyXSIM provides two classes for modeling emission that is dependent on temperature and metallicity, e.g. :math:`\Lambda(T,Z)`.
-These can serve as input to the :class:`~pyxsim.source_models.ThermalSourceModel` class.
-Both of these classes are :class:`~pyxsim.spectral_models.ThermalSpectralModel` objects.
+For thermal plasmas, pyXSIM provides the :class:`~pyxsim.spectral_models.TableApecModel` class for modeling emission that is dependent on temperature and metallicity, e.g. :math:`\Lambda(T,Z)`.
+It can serve as input to the :class:`~pyxsim.source_models.ThermalSourceModel` class.
 :class:`~pyxsim.spectral_models.TableApecModel` generates a thermal emission spectrum from the APEC plasma emission tables available from `AtomDB <http://www.atomdb.org>`_: